 Also, while we’re at it, don’t submit material that negatively stereotypes the Appalachian people.
-We’re a unique blend of traditions, faiths, and ethnicities, and not what’s been shown so recklessly online and by popular media.
+We’re a unique blend of traditions, beliefs, and ethnicities, and not what’s been shown so recklessly online and by popular media.
 Please think hard about this before you submit because if your story negatively stereotypes Appalachia and/or its people, we’ll certainly let you know about it, and probably not in a friendly manner.
 You will also be blacklisted from submitting to Mountain Gap Books ever again.
 Not certain what constitutes an Appalachian stereotype?
 Look up Deliverance or The Beverly Hillbillies.

 Other MGB taboos include – gratuitous violence, child abuse, rape for titillation, dubious sex, sexism… you know, the basic no-nos of a stable society.
-This includes conservative religious stories as well.

 Simultaneous submissions are accepted as long as you notify us that you’re doing so.
 But we also expect you to let us know if you’ve been accepted elsewhere.
 Thanks.